mwaylabs/brackets-quick-require/README.md

 ##Installation
 There are in fact three different ways to add the quick-require extension to your Brackets-Editor.

-- The Extension will be soon available in the Brackets Extension Registry.
-So you will be able to download it through the Brackets Extension Manager.
+- The Extension is available in the Brackets Extension Registry.
+So you are able to download it through the Brackets Extension Manager.
 There you will always find the latest stable release.

 - Install via URL:
  	1. Open the the Extension Manager from the File menu.
  	2. Click on Install form URL...
- 	3. Copy and paste following URL in the text field: `http://mwaylabs.github.io/brackets-quick-require/quick-require.zip`
+ 	3. Copy and paste following URL in the text field: `http://mwaylabs.github.io/brackets-quick-require/quickrequire-0.2.3.zip`
  	4. Click Install

 - Install from file system
-	1. [Download](http://mwaylabs.github.io/brackets-quick-require/quick-require.zip) this extension as a zip file.
+	1. [Download](http://mwaylabs.github.io/brackets-quick-require/quickrequire-0.2.3.zip) this extension as a zip file.
 	2. Unzip it in Brackets' `/extensions/user` folder.
 You can get there by selecting Show Extension Folder in the Help menu.
 	3. Reload Brackets.